marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 skills:
-  - Quantitative and qualitative research approaches
+  - Quantitative and qualitative research
   - Data analysis and visualization
   - Transforming data into shareable stories
   - Understanding how people/users think